-Intro: 13 Sentinels: Aegis Rim follows thirteen characters trying unravel the truth behind a kaiju apocalypse bearing down upon their world.
+Intro: 13 Sentinels: Aegis Rim follows thirteen characters trying to unravel the truth behind a kaiju apocalypse bearing down upon their world.
 If you’re interested in playing Sentinels, I’d recommend either skipping straight to my spoiler-free final thoughts down below or coming back to this after you’ve played it.
 Sentinels is best enjoyed without knowing too much.

 SPOILERS FOR THE ENTIRE GAME